 The DAC consists of campus-based professional staff, District-level professional staff, parents, business representatives, and community members.
 As required by law, at least 2/3 of the district/campus staff must be classroom teachers.
 Every effort is made to select non-staff members representing ethnic, grade, and program diversity.

-The DAC meets approximately 5 times a year, usually at 5:30 p.m. at the Hutto ISD Administration Building, 200 College Street, Hutto, Texas.
-After each meeting, minutes are posted on the District’s website.
+The DAC meets approximately 3-5 times per year, usually at 5:30 p.m. at the Hutto ISD Administration Building, 200 College Street, Hutto, Texas, or virtually in keeping with COVID precautions.

-To receive additional information about the DAC, contact the office of the Assistant Superintendent of School Support (512) 759-3771.
+To receive additional information about the DAC, contact the office of the Assistant Superintendent of Innovation & Instruction (512) 759-3771.